-Career Technical Education Programs (School Year 2018-19)
+Career Technical Education Programs (School Year 2019-2020)

-OYA offers A-G curriculum and CTE pathways to better prepare students for post- secondary college and career choices.
-OYA offers CTE courses in Advanced Manufacturing, Physical Education and Healthcare, Advanced transportation, Agriculture, and information communications technology.
-These one-semester courses are intended as a practical, handson guide to help familiarize students with the professional skills required in the workplace.
+OYA offers A-G curriculum to better prepare students for post- secondary college and career choices.
+OYA offers CTE courses in Advanced Manufacturing, Physical Education and Healthcare, Advanced Transportation, Agriculture, and Information Communications Technology.
+These one-semester courses are intended as a practical, hands-on guide to help familiarize students with the professional skills required in the workplace.
 These courses focus on success in the workplace.
 Each unit contains multiple lessons and activities written to CTE and Common Core State Standards.
 The courses cover essential topics such as Work Ethic, Teamwork, Problem Solving, Employability Skills, and Communication Skills.

-Career Technical Education Participation (School Year 2018-19)
+Career Technical Education (CTE) Participation (School Year 2019-2020)

-Measure CTE Program Participation Number of Pupils Participating in CTE 0 Percent of Pupils that Complete a CTE Program and Earn a High School Diploma 0 Percent of CTE Courses that are Sequenced or Articulated Between the School and Institutions of Postsecondary Education 0
+Measure CTE Program Participation Number of Pupils Participating in CTE 0.0 Percent of Pupils that Complete a CTE Program and Earn a High School Diploma 0.0 Percent of CTE Courses that are Sequenced or Articulated Between the School and Institutions of Postsecondary Education 0.0